alfabjostron/RepoHelix/docs/MODEL.md

   *always* change together and never apart.
 - **confidence** answers "given the more frequently changed of the pair changed, how often did the other change too?"
-It is the association-rule
+It is the association-rule confidence using the busier file as antecedent, chosen for stability.

+Two guards keep coupling honest:

+1. `--min-cochange` (default 2): a pair must co-occur at least this many times to be reported, filtering one-off coincidences.
+2. `--max-files-cochange` (default 40): commits touching more files than this (bulk imports, vendor drops, formatting sweeps) are excluded from pair counting, because they would manufacture spurious coupling between unrelated files.
+Their singleton counts are still recorded so confidence denominators stay correct.

+Temporal coupling is the tool's most actionable signal: strongly coupled files that live far apart in the directory tree often indicate a hidden dependency or a missing abstraction.

+## Temporal clusters (development sessions)

+Commits are sorted ascending by time.
+A new **cluster** begins whenever the gap to the previous commit exceeds `--cluster-gap` seconds (default `21600`, i.e.